hammal/GoCBC/ssm/README.md

 ## Overview
 This package is fundamentally intended to hold a state space model specified by a
-- State transistion matrix A
+- State transition matrix A
 - Input vector B
 - Observation Vector C
 - and D vector